 A Tale of Two Homeschool Groups

 I especially appreciated Park Days because when we first started homeschooling we lived in a very small town that didn’t even have a city park, so we weren’t able to have park days.
 There was a homeschool group and we had activities and meetings, but everything was structured.

 We came, we did whatever, and we left.

 After six months in that town we had acquaintances, but not really any friends.
 In January I came down with “cedar fever,” an allergy that made my eyes itch and water, my nose run, and gave me sneezing fits.
 Our rental house was surrounded by cedars, so I asked my husband if he’d mind if I took the kids and went to spend some time at our beach house on the coast to get some relief.
-With his blessing I packed up the kids and some school books and off we went.
+With his blessing I packed up the kids and school books and off we went.

 Once there, I looked to see if there was a homeschool group in the area.
 There was, and they had a Park Day coming up the following Friday so I made a point to be there.
 After that first week down in Rockport, I felt like the kids and I had more friends than we had made after six months in the other area.
 That provided the support that I needed as a homeschool mom, and to make a long story short, we ended up moving to live in our beach house full-time.

 Ever since then Park Days have been important to me.
 When we moved to southwest Missouri, I started a group for my rural area and planned park days at a nearby town.
 As my kids got older and started having more extra-curricular activities and classes, our schedule no longer allowed for park days.
-I still miss them and have fond memories of the friendships we developed through them.
+I still miss them and have fond memories of the friendships we developed there.

 Unstructured time among fellow homeschoolers is where friendships can be made and nurtured.